A Survey on Explainable Reinforcement Learning: Concepts, Algorithms, Challenges: Explainability in RL

 \subsubsection{Future Prediction}

-The future prediction type offers explanations by making predictions about the future using the trained agent.
+The future prediction method first generates forecasts for future events and then uses these predictions to produce various explanations.

-A common approach to predicting the future involves repeated forward simulations from the current state~\citep{van2018contrastive}.
-However, these simulations may be unprecise due to stochastic environmental factors and approximate biases in training~\citep{hasselt2010double}.
-To address this, \citet{yau2020did} maintains the discounted expected future state visitations with temporal difference loss to further construct the belief map.
+A common approach to predicting the future involves repeated forward simulations from the current state~\cite{van2018contrastive}.
+However, these simulations may be unprecise due to stochastic environmental factors and approximate biases in training~\cite{hasselt2010double}.
+To address this, \cite{yau2020did} maintains the discounted expected future state visitations with temporal difference loss to further construct the belief map.
 The training process of such a belief map is consistent with current value-based inexplainable RL frameworks.
-This advantage renders it an explainable plug-in for value-based RL methods. \citet{lee2020weakly} combine future prediction with multi-goal RL, facilitating trustworthy predictions of goal for the current state.
-Semantic Predictive Control~(SPC)~\citep{SPC} dynamically learns the environment and aggregates multi-scale feature maps to predict future semantic events.
-Additionally, \citet{Monte-Carlo-Dropout} employ an ensemble of LSTM networks trained using Monte Carlo Dropout and bootstrapping to estimate the probability of future events and predict uncertainty in new observations.
+This advantage renders it an explainable plug-in for value-based RL methods.
+Meanwhile, \cite{lee2024refining} utilize diffusion model to dynamically generate future state sequences conditioned on current states. \cite{lee2020weakly, hu2023explainable} combine future prediction with multi-goal RL, facilitating trustworthy predictions of goal for the current state.
+Semantic Predictive Control~(SPC)~\cite{SPC} dynamically learns the environment and aggregates multi-scale feature maps to predict future semantic events.
+Additionally, \cite{Monte-Carlo-Dropout} employ an ensemble of LSTM networks trained using Monte Carlo Dropout and bootstrapping to estimate the probability of future events and predict uncertainty in new observations.
+Recently,